doncandela/mgah/mgah.md

   - Now that the environment `dfs` has been created, we can log completely out of Unity.
 The environment it will persist and with it activated `dcfuncs` is available for importing in any directory.
 In a new login:

     ```
     $ unity-compute                       # get shell on a compute node
+    (wait for compute-node shell to come up)
     $ module load conda/latest
     $ conda activate dfs
-    (dfs)...$ cd ...tests               # go to directory test code for dcfuncs is located
+    (dfs)...$ cd ...clones/dcfuncs/test   # go to test-code directory in cloned repo
     (dfs)...test$ ls
     test-configs.py  test-util.ipynb  test-util.py  test0.yaml  test1.yaml
     (dfs)...test$ python test-util.py     # we can run this program that imports dcfuncs
     This is: dutil.py 8/19/24 D.C.
     Using: util.py 8/18/24 D.C.